tanjieling0/tp/docs/index.md

 - **Sleek and Intuitive GUI:** Enjoy a visually pleasing experience with our application's interface, which simplifies your interaction and enhances productivity.
 - **Powerful CLI Capabilities:** For those who prefer speed and efficiency, our CLI features allow for quick navigation and management of contacts.
 - **Comprehensive Contact Management:** Store, search, edit, and delete contact details with ease.
 NetConnect supports a wide range of contact information types.
-- **Secure and Reliable:** Your contacts are stored securely, and with our robust backup and restore features, you'll never have to worry about losing your data.
+- **Data Backup:** You'll never have to worry about losing your data.

 ## Getting Started